Boost Your Music Career with Effective Blog Coverage

 1. Know Where You Stand

 Start by researching blogs that match your sound and your career level.
-The top-tier outlets may sound nice, but if you're just starting out you should wait until you’ve built some visibility.
-Focus instead on blogs that align with your genre, story, and audience—even if they’re smaller.
+The top-tier outlets may sound appealing but if you're just starting out, wait until you have built some visibility.
+Focus instead on blogs that align with your genre, story and audience—even if they are smaller.

 2. Get Your Story Written Right